janbodnar/Python-Skolenie/forloop.md

 word = "cloud"

-for let in word:
+for e in word:

-    print(let)
+    print(e)
 ```

 We have a string defined.
-With the for loop, we print the letters of the word one by one to the terminal.
+With the for loop, we print the letters of the word
+one by one to the terminal.

 ```
 $ ./for_loop_string.py